The Ultimate Guide to Pregnancy-Safe Skincare and Aesthetic Treatments

 - Lee Jameson-Laffey

-Pregnancy is a beautiful journey, but let’s be real hormones can wreak havoc on your skin.
-From breakouts to melasma, dryness to sensitivity, your skin is going through changes just like the rest of your body.
+Pregnancy is a beautiful journey, but hormones can wreak havoc on your skin.
+From breakouts to melasma, dryness to sensitivity, your skin undergoes changes just like the rest of your body.
 But don't worry!
 With the right knowledge and care, you can glow safely through every trimester.
-Here’s your comprehensive guide to skincare and aesthetic treatments during pregnancy.
-The Ultimate Guide to Pregnancy-Safe Skincare
+Here’s your comprehensive guide to skincare and aesthetic treatments during pregnancy: The Ultimate Guide to Pregnancy-Safe Skincare

 Pregnancy-Safe Skincare Tips